Vadym Stolar

 Vadym Mykhailovych Stolar (August 10, 1982, Kyiv) is a Ukrainian businessman, philanthropist, and politician.
 He served as a People's Deputy of Ukraine in the 6th and 9th convocations.
 He also served as a deputy of the Kyiv City Council.

 Early life and education

 Vadym Stolar was born on August 10, 1982, in Kyiv.
-His grandfather suffered significant injuries while saving people during the Chornobyl disaster and remained wheelchair-bound.
+His grandfather suffered significant injuries while saving people during the Chornobyl disaster and used a wheelchair.
 To honor his memory, Stolar funded the construction of a new building for the Kyiv History Museum in 2012, which had been without its own premises for eight years.

 As a child, he trained in freestyle wrestling at Dynamo sports club and competed internationally, but he had to abandon professional sports after a severe injury.
 In 2000, he married Inna Maystruk.

 In 2003, he graduated from Kyiv University of Law of the National Academy of Sciences of Ukraine with a degree in law.